 - Completed community outreach and feedback gathering from local farmers through meetings and surveys on what type of services are needed/wanted for the facility

-- Currently seeking, and in discussion with companies interested in leasing and operating the future facility
+- Currently seeking companies interested in leasing and operating the future facility

 - Currently in process of securing legal representation and owner’s representation for progressive design-build construction